Ruswarp

-Ruswarp village lies within the Scarborough borough of North Yorkshire, England.
+Ruswarp (/ˈrʌsəp/ RUS-əp) is a village in the civil parish of Whitby, in North Yorkshire, England.
 It is around 1.8 mi from Whitby, at the junction of the B1410 and B1416 roads, on the River Esk and the Esk Valley Line, with trains stopping at Ruswarp railway station.
 Originally it was called Risewarp (Old English hrīs wearp, c.
 1146) meaning 'silted land overgrown with brushwood'.